- Email: Seth.Weinstein@lewisbrisbois.com

 Numerous claims, mediations and lawsuits arising from Superstorm Sandy:

 - Mr. Weinstein defended numerous insurers in mediations in connection with the mandatory mediation programs established in New York and New Jersey following the storm.
-He conducted examinations under oath of insureds claiming damage from the storm and spear headed fraud investigations on behalf of clients.
-Further, he is defending insurers in declaratory judgment actions.
-Mr. Weinstein has lectured on the relevant coverage issues faced by insurers in connection with the storm and assisted clients with establishing best practices protocols to promptly and efficiently resolve claims.
+He also assisted clients in responding to orders issued by the NYSDFS and NJDOBI.
+He conducted examinations under oath of insureds claiming damage from the storm and spear headed coverage analysis and investigations on behalf of clients.
+Further, he defended insurers in declaratory judgment actions.
+Mr. Weinstein lectured and published on the relevant coverage issues faced by insurers in connection with the storm and assisted clients with establishing best practices protocols to promptly and efficiently resolve claims.

 Numerous claims and lawsuits arising from the events of September 11, 2001 and clean-up efforts:

-- Mr. Weinstein represented numerous insurers in declaratory judgment actions filed in connection with the tragic events of September 11th.
+- Mr. Weinstein represented numerous insurers in providing coverage analysis and in declaratory judgment actions filed in connection with the tragic events of September 11th.
 He also conducted examinations under oath and assisted clients with establishing settlement programs to promptly and effectively resolve claims.
 He worked with numerous experts to investigate claims, which lead to many claims being withdrawn or settled for a fraction of what was initially claimed.
 Mr. Weinstein also defended parties in litigation concerning the clean-up efforts at the WTC site.

 Con Edison Steam Pipe Explosion at 41st Street and Lexington Avenue litigation: